syodly/Inference-Optimization/README.md

 ## Request-level Scheduling

 ### Response Length Perception and Sequence Scheduling（NeurIPS 2023）
+To be updated

 ### More++....

 ## Token-level Scheduling

 ### Orca（OSDI 2022）
+To be updated

-### DeepSpeed-FastGen（Microsoft DeepSpeed 技术报告 / arXiv，2024）
+### DeepSpeed-FastGen（Microsoft DeepSpeed / arXiv，2024）
+To be updated

 ### Sarathi-Serve（OSDI 2024）
+To be updated

 ## Resource-level Scheduling